bitgrip/cattlectl/docs/cattlectl.md

 ### Options

 ```
       --access-key string     The access key to access rancher with
       --cluster-id string     The ID of the cluster the project is part of
+      --cluster-name string   The name of the cluster the project is part of
       --config string         config file (default is $HOME/.cattlectl.yaml)
   -h, --help                  help for cattlectl
       --log-json              if to log using json format
       --rancher-url string    The URL to reach the rancher
       --secret-key string     The secret key to access rancher with
   -v, --verbosity int         verbosity level to use
 ```

 ### SEE ALSO